brunompena/zsun-resources/README.md

 ```

 Once it finishes go back to the [Check recovery image integrity](#check-recovery-image-integrity) section to verify its integrity once again.

+## Flash the latest version

+The update image includes OpenWrt 19.07.0-rc1 which is already outdated.

+You may flash the latest version found on [Releases](https://github.com/brunompena/zsun-resources/releases) as long as you follow the release instructions for using the *Recovery Image (CLI)* and **without** preserving any settings!

 # Recovery Image